 11 Dancing Queen - Note Benny's keyboard intro!
 The girls wear jumpsuits in a discotheque.
 They sing "see that girl" and point to the dancers.
 Frida bobs, and Agnetha uses her eyes.

 12 Knowing Me, Knowing You - Winter scenes.
 Both couples hugging and kissing.
 An alternate clip uses boating scenes.
 Sailing is a favorite sport among Stockholmers and a pastime enjoyed by the quartet.
-Stockholm sits on the Baltic Sea.
+Stockholm is on the Baltic Sea.

 13 Money Money Money - Frida's lead in a wide-brimmed hat.
 Benny drives the car.
-Swedish crowns, U.S. dollars!
+Swedish crowns.
+U.S. dollars!

 15 My Love, My Life - Agnetha's reflections up close.
-Where is Frida?

 16 Tiger - Agnetha drives in this nighttime spin through Stockholm.
 We sense the tiger's presence!